 Number of grants

-A financial contribution for each Virtual Mobility Grant of up to EUR 1 500 will be awarded.
-The grant does not necessarily cover all expenses related to undertaking the virtual networking coordination role.
+A financial contribution for each Virtual Mobility Grant of EUR 500 will be awarded.
+The grant does not necessarily cover all expenses related to undertaking the virtual networking role.

 Evaluation and selection of applicants

-The applications will be evaluated within one week by GoodBrother’s Core Group assisted by the VNS Manager.
+The applications will be evaluated within one week by GoodBrother’s Core Group.